Code-Institute-Submissions/Oneminutetotwelve/README.md

 - User friendly with balanced use of image
 - A Navbar with easy navigation that collapses on mobile displays
 - Footer about section, quick links and socialmedia links
-- Onscroll and parallax function on index page with text and pictures in a balanced porportion to allow users to interact and absorb important inforamtion
+- Onscroll function on index page with text and colorfilter in a balanced porportion to allow users to interact and absorb important inforamtion
 - Google map function on countrydata page with click function on country marker to open window to allow users to navigate and compare information between countries
 - Links to external website explaining the background to some of the challenges we are facing today
 - Links to aid organisations